Is Bali Safe for Travelers?

 Taxis and Ride-hailing Services

-Be sure to download the apps before arriving at the airport.
-This way you can avoid the scammer taxi drivers, where you will surely have groups of drivers come your way as soon as you step out of the gate.
+Tip: download the apps before arriving at the airport.
+This way you can avoid the scammer taxi drivers (you will surely have groups of drivers come your way as soon as you step out of the gate).

 Renting a Motorbike/Scooter